27 Keto Instant Pot Recipes for Effortless Cooking

 This divine mousse recipe is from Denise at MyLifeCookBook.com.

 The recipe had its origin as pots de crème.
-In their low carb conversion they became more like chocolate mousse and so these single portion low carb instant pot chocolate mousse desserts were born.
+In their low carb conversion, they became more like chocolate mousse.
+And so these delectable, low-carb instant pot chocolate mousse desserts were born.

-Ouch, another dessert I have to wait for.
-They are quick to make, but need 4 hours to set, so if you’d like to make these for a special dessert make them the day before.
+Ouch, another dessert I have to wait for to set.
+They are quick to make but need 4 hours to set.
+So if you’d like to make these for a special dessert, make them the day before.